myungeunpark/KotlinWorkManager/README.md

  [What shoud I do?]

- # JobIntentService : Short, finite task witn no constraint
+ - JobIntentService :  Short, finite task witn no constraint
- # Work Manager : task that are loner, have constraints, or be repeated periodically
+ - Work Manager : task that are loner, have constraints, or be repeated periodically
- # Backgroun Service : state management with focused with UI
+ - Backgroun Service : state management with focused with UI When a service is started using startService API.
- # Foreground Service : Visual or auditory elements
+                       By default services are background, meaning that if the system needs to kill them to reclaim more memory, they can be killed without too much harm.

+ - Foreground Service : Visual or auditory elements When a service is started using startForeground API to put the service in a foreground state, where the system considers it to be something the user is actively aware of and not a candidate for killing when low on memory.

  [WorkManager]

 ![image](https://user-images.githubusercontent.com/53125879/79498789-b71fc000-7fde-11ea-8887-6ea51d55d828.png)